PageRank Optimization by Edge Selection: Definitions and Preliminaries

-We say that policy $\mu_1$ is better than or equal to policy $\mu_2$ if for all state $i$, $J^{\mu_1}(i) \leq J^{\mu_2}(i)$.
-A policy is (uniformly) optimal if it is better than or equal to all other policies.
+We say that $\mu_1 \leq \mu_2$ if and only if for all states $i$, $J^{\mu_1}(i) \leq J^{\mu_2}(i)$.
+A policy is (uniformly) {\em optimal} if it is better than or equal to all other policies.
 There may be many optimal policies, but assuming that (A1) there exists at least one proper policy and (A2) every improper policy yields infinite cost for at least one initial state, they all share the same unique optimal value function, $J^*$.
-Then, function $J^*$ is the unique solution of the {\em Bellman equation}, $TJ^* = J^*$, where $T$ is the {\em Bellman operator} \cite{Bertsekas1996}; that is, for all $i$,
+Then, function $J^*$ is the unique solution of the {\em Bellman optimality equation}, $TJ^* = J^*$, where $T$ is the {\em Bellman operator} \cite{Bertsekas1996}, that is,